blueripple/blueripple-research/br-2021-NewMaps/posts/AZ_StateLeg/inputs/post_intro.md

 model that predicts Democratic lean in each district based on its makeup in terms of race, sex, education, and population density.
-We then compare those results to an existing model based on historical data to help Dem donors identify races that we think deserve support for “offense” or “defense”.
+We then compare those results to an existing model based on historical data to help Dem donors identify races that we think deserve support, either for “offense” or “defense”.

-This post focuses on Arizona.
-We’ve done a similar analysis for Congressional districts in [Texas][TXPost] and [North Carolina][NCPost] (though the NC map is in flux due to litigation and we will update that post once a new map seems clear) Here’s what we’ll cover:
+This post focuses on the Arizona state-legislature districts.
+We’ve done a similar analyses for Congressional districts in [Texas][TXPost] and [North Carolina][NCPost] (though the NC map is in flux due to litigation and we will update that post once a new map seems clear) Here’s what we’ll cover: